esFerDev/shop/docs/documentation/ranch-system.md

 `Config.WaitingTime` How long the player will have to feed the different animals.

+`Config.AmountOfMilkItems` The amount of milk bricks the player will receive depending on how many points the player has scored in the mini-game.

+`Config.AmountOfEggItems` The amount of eggs the player will receive depending on how many times the hens have been fed.

 `Config.PriceForLevelsCows` The selling price per cow at each level.

 `Config.PriceForLevelsChicken` The selling price per chicken at each level.